parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 ## Design Description

 The design consists of a uart receiver receiving the input typed on a keyboard and displaying the binary equivalent of the typed character on the 8 LEDs.
 When a push button is pressed, the lower and upper nibbles are swapped.
+If you are using a PYNQ-Z2 development board, please make sure that you have a blank microSD card with FAT32 file system.

 ---